Orbitale/Gulpfile/README.md

 ## What it does provide

 * Options:
-  *     `--prod`       If specified, will run cssnano and uglyfyjs when dumping the assets.
+  *     `--prod`       If specified, will run clean-css and uglyfyjs when dumping the assets.
 * Gulp commands:
   *     `less`         Dumps the sources in the `config.less` parameter from LESS files.
   *     `sass`         Dumps the sources in the `config.sass` parameter from SCSS files.